folkzb/magalu/mgc/terraform-provider-mgc/docs/resources/kubernetes_cluster.md

 Required:

-- `effect` (String) O efeito do taint em pods que não toleram o taint.
+- `effect` (String) The effect of the taint on pods that do not tolerate the taint.
-**NoSchedule** - Não permitir que novos pods sejam agendados no nó, a menos que eles tolerem a taint, mas permitir que todos os pods já em execução continuem em execução.
+- **NoSchedule**: Prevents new pods from being scheduled on the node, unless they tolerate the taint.
+Allows all existing pods to continue running.
-**PreferNoSchedule** - Parecido com o NoSchedule, mas tenta não agendar novos pods no nó, em vez de proibir totalmente o agendamento de novos pods no nó
+- **PreferNoSchedule**: Similar to NoSchedule, but attempts not to schedule new pods on the node, rather than completely prohibiting new pod scheduling on the node.
-**NoExecute** - Remova todos os pods já em execução que não tolerem o taint.
+- **NoExecute**: Removes all already running pods that do not tolerate the taint.
-- `key` (String) A chave taint a ser aplicada ao node
+- `key` (String) Key of the taint to be applied to the node.
-- `value` (String) O valor correspondente a chave taint.
+- `value` (String) Value corresponding to the taint key.